ImohAmos/ONLINE-PAYMENT-PLATFORM-ANALYSIS-WITH-POWERBI/README.md

 # ONLINE-PAYMENT-PLATFORM-ANALYSIS-WITH-POWERBI
-This Analysis was done for a fintech company I worked with
+This Analysis was done for a fintech company I worked for

+_Name of company is withheld for certain privacy issues_

 ![](Paymentt.jpg)

 ## Introduction

-The company is an online payment platform where consumer can pay bills, buy recharge,transfer money etc.
+The fintech company has an online payment platform where consumer can pay bills, buy recharge,transfer money etc.
-Some of the billers on the platform are internet service companies, cable TV, Airlines, Schools, Utility providers (PHCN, Waterboards, etc), Betting companies, Retail Stores, Hotels and Travel etc
+Some of the billers on the platform are internet service companies, cable TV, Airlines, Schools, Utility providers (PHCN, Waterboards, etc), Betting companies, Retail Stores, Hotels and Travel etc.
+Here i did an analysis on the platform usage and below were the questions answered.

 ## Problem Statement
+- Show the Total transaction volume for the six months and monthy
+- Show the total users for the six months and monthly
+- Show the Total transaction volume by products

-Show the top 5 products whose availability is critical to ensure sustained revenue. show the growth rate of transaction volumes per month.
+- Show the top 5 products whose availability is critical to ensure sustained revenue.
+- show the growth rate of transaction volumes per month.
-Show the growth rate of customer on the platform.
+- Show the growth rate of customer on the platform.

 ## Power BI Concepts applied:
 DAX Concepts: Calculated column, Custom Column, Year(), IF().